Reds vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 81 hits with 23 doubles, a triple, 10 home runs and 28 walks.
-He has driven in 35 runs with eight stolen bases.
+- Freeman has put up 82 hits with 23 doubles, a triple, 11 home runs and 29 walks.
+He has driven in 39 runs with eight stolen bases.

 Freeman Recent Games